tp-hk/web-app-lab/Udemy/README.md

 ## To get started
 - npm install
 - npm install --save youtube-api-search
+- npm install --save lodash
 - npm start
 - access the app from http://localhost:8080/

+- analyze yourself: list all work experience: what do you like about work experience.
+30-40 questions
+- what problems with self management
+- what makes you happy